Thélus

 Thélus (/fr/) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.
-It is located 4 km southeast of the Canadian National Vimy Memorial dedicated to the Battle of Vimy Ridge and the missing First World War Canadian soldiers with no known grave; the Memorial is also the site of two Canadian cemeteries.
+It is located 8 km north of Arras and 4 km southeast of the Canadian National Vimy Memorial dedicated to the Battle of Vimy Ridge and the missing First World War Canadian soldiers with no known grave; the Memorial is also the site of two Canadian cemeteries.

+During the First World War, Thélus and Arras lay in the zone rouge (officially declared as "completely devastated").